IOINITID/cyclone-cli/README.md

 - Nanospinner
 - Yargs

+### Changelog:

+A list of all versions and their changes can be found in the <a href='https://github.com/IOINITID/cyclone-cli/blob/main/CHANGELOG.md'>CHANGELOG.md</a> file.
+The releases of each version are located on the <a href='https://github.com/IOINITID/cyclone-cli/releases'>releases page</a> on Github.

 ### Contributing:

 If you want to improve the project, you can submit your PR with corrections or improvements.
-The file <a href='https://github.com/IOINITID/cyclone-cli/blob/development/contributing.md'>contributing.md</a> describes the details of how to start and configure the project.
+The file <a href='https://github.com/IOINITID/cyclone-cli/blob/main/CONTRIBUTING.md'>CONTRIBUTING.md</a> describes the details of how to start and configure the project.

+### Code of conduct:

+The rules for the community when sending pull requests are in the file <a href='https://github.com/IOINITID/cyclone-cli/blob/main/CODE_OF_CONDUCT.md'>CODE_OF_CONDUCT.md</a>.

 ### Licence:

-The MIT license is located in the file <a href='https://github.com/IOINITID/cyclone-cli/blob/development/licence.md'>licence.md</a>.
+The MIT license is located in the file <a href='https://github.com/IOINITID/cyclone-cli/blob/main/LICENCE.md'>LICENCE.md</a>.